-For the deep learning models in our benchmarks (TempFlow, TimeGrad, GPVar, and \tactistt{}) we used the same training procedure, with a few exceptions for GPVar described in \cref{app:gpvar_training}.
+All deep learning models in our benchmarks: TempFlow, TimeGrad, GPVar, and \tactistt{}, are trained using the same procedure, except for a few exceptions for GPVar, which we detail below.
 Each training is done in a Docker container giving access to an \textsc{nvidia} Tesla P100 GPU with 12 GB of GPU RAM, 2 CPU cores, and 32 GB of CPU RAM.

-Since the models are quite memory-intensive, and the amount needed can vary quite a bit based on the hyperparameters and which dataset is being used, we could not select batch sizes directly.
-To select the batch sizes, we ran a small number of training iterations at various batch sizes (powers of two from 1 to 256) and kept the highest one which did not result in an out-of-memory error.
-While this method is crude, it allows hyperparameters that use less memory to take advantage of the available memory to be faster through higher parallelization.
+\paragraph{Batch size} These models are fairly memory-intensive and the amount of resources required varies considerably based on the hyperparameters and the dataset considered.
+Hence, it was necessary to devise a batch-size selection procedure that would ensure that the model did not outgrow the available resources.
+To select the batch sizes for a given set of hyperparameters, we ran a small number of training iterations with various batch sizes (powers of two from 1 to 256) and kept the largest one which did not result in an out-of-memory error.
+While this method is crude, it allows hyperparameters that require less memory to take advantage of the available memory to train faster due to higher parallelization.

-In each training epoch, the model will see the data from 1600 samples from the training set.
-Since the batch size is variable, we thus do $\lfloor 1600 / \text{batch size} \rfloor$ iterations per epoch.
-As is explained in \cref{app:bagging}, the GPVar, \tactisgc{}, and \tactistt{} models use bagging during training, and thus only see a random subset of all series at each iteration.
-To compensate for this, the number of iterations for these models is increased to $\lfloor (1600 / \text{batch size}) \times (\text{number of series} / \text{bagging size}) \rfloor$.
-The batches are built by randomly picking windows of length equal to the sum of the prediction and history lengths in the training dataset.
-Only complete windows are considered, and they all have equal probability to be selected.
+\paragraph{Training loop} In each training epoch, the models are presented with 1600 random samples from the training set.
+Since the batch size is variable, we consider $\lfloor 1600 / \text{batch size} \rfloor$ batches per epoch.
+As is explained in \cref{app:bagging}, the GPVar, and \tactistt{} models use bagging during training and thus only see a random subset of all series at each iteration.
+To compensate for this, the number of batches per epoch for these models is increased to $\lfloor (1600 / \text{batch size}) \times (\text{number of series} / \text{bagging size}) \rfloor$.
+The batches are built by randomly sampling (uniformly) windows of length equal to the sum of the prediction and history lengths from the training dataset.
+Only complete windows are considered.